allenai/allennlp-demo/README.md

 ### Creating a demo for a new task

 If your task is not implemented in the AllenNLP demos, we will need to create code to query the model, as well as the create the front-end JavaScript/HTML to display the predictions, interpretations, and attacks.
 We will use Sentiment Analysis as a running example.
+Accordingly our model name will be `sentiment-analysis` and we will be using the `SentimentAnalysis` React component.

 Here is a [pull request](https://github.com/allenai/allennlp-demo/commit/149d068ccb970d93c1eaf93618a5b16c08cd6582) that implements the below steps.
 Feel free to follow that PR as a guide.